MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 ===== Testing View

 The testing views purpose is to present the user the state of each connection and the test results which were measured on the client.
 Furthermore the buttons `Start Test` initiate the sending of the test data for the associated connection.
-The testing view, as well as the server view features a `Reload` button that aborts all ongoing connections, destructs and reintializes all client objects and navigates the user back to the browser view.
+The testing view, as well as the server view features a `Reload` button that aborts all ongoing connections, destructs and reinitializes all client objects and navigates the user back to the browser view.
 There the user can select another server to connect to.

 #figure(
   image("/figures/testing.PNG", width: 20%),